 The Palmetto Trail

-The Palmetto Trail, when completed will provide over 400 miles of biking and walking paths through towns & cities, along lakes, through forests and mountains featuring the natural beauty of South Carolina.
-The Palmetto Trail is halfway complete with nearly 225 miles open to the public.
+The Palmetto Trail provides over 400 miles of biking and walking paths through towns & cities, along lakes, through forests and mountains featuring the natural beauty of South Carolina.
+The Palmetto Trail is nearly 225 miles.

-A project of the Palmetto Conservation Foundation, the Palmetto Trail was conceived in 1994 and is slated for completion by 2010.
+A project of the Palmetto Conservation Foundation, the Palmetto Trail was conceived in 1994.
 South Carolina’s Palmetto Trail is the state’s largest bicycle and pedestrian project and will eventually run from the mountains to the sea.